How to Introduce Your Pets to Your Baby - Baby Chick

 2. Introduce Your Baby’s Scent

-Once your baby is born, give an item containing your baby’s scent to someone who will take care of your pets while you’re away.
+Once your baby is born, give an item with your baby’s scent to someone who will take care of your pets while you’re away.
 Maybe your husband/partner will stop in and check on your pets.
 Give him a used burp cloth, the hospital blanket you swaddled your baby in, or a onesie your baby was wearing.
-During this exercise, Cesar Millan, “The Dog Whisperer,” says you need to have “the dog sniff from a distance while holding the item.
+Cesar Millan, “The Dog Whisperer,” says you must have the dog “sniff from a distance, while you are holding the item.
 By doing so, you are communicating to your dog that the item is yours and then giving permission for the dog to sniff.
 ‘This new item belongs to me, and you will need to follow my rules when around it.’
-This helps start the process of creating respect for the baby.”
+This helps start the process of creating respect for the baby.”2

 3. For Dogs, Wear Them Out Before You Get Home

-If you’ve had your baby in the hospital, you’ve been gone for a few days, so your pets will be so excited to see you when you get home!
-I recommend having a neighbor, family member, or friend take your dog(s) to the local dog park or on a run to wear them out before you get home with baby.
-They still will be thrilled to see you, but at least some of their energy will be drained, so they will be quicker to calm down.
+If you’ve had your baby in the hospital, you’ve been gone for a few days, and your pets will be excited to see you when you get home!
+I recommend having a neighbor, family member, or friend take your dog(s) to the local dog park or on a run to wear them out before you get home with the baby.
+They will still be thrilled to see you, but at least some of their energy will be drained, so they will be quicker to calm down.5

 4. Greet Your Pets First

-When you finally arrive home from the hospital, the cat or dog should be allowed to greet you (mom) without the baby present.
-Have someone else (your partner) hold your baby while you spend time greeting your pets.
+When you finally arrive home from the hospital, your cat or dog should be allowed to greet you (mom) without the baby present.
+Have someone else (your partner) hold your baby while you welcome your pets.
 Only after the pet has calmed down should your partner present the baby.
 Keeping the dog and baby separate for a few hours may be a good idea.
-This way, the dog can get used to the baby being in the house without getting too close.
+This way, the dog can get used to the baby in the house without getting too close.3

 If you have a cat, an introduction should also not be rushed.
-Hold the cat near the baby (again, just close enough so he can smell the little one), keep calm energy, and talk soothingly to your cat.
+Hold the cat near the baby (again, just close enough so they can smell the little one), be calm, and talk soothingly to your cat.

 Brirish-shorthair-cat-and-cute-newborn-baby-girl-on-bed-000062225986_Large